cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 ### Step #3 - Sync Your Dependencies

-Now that we have our module file, it is time to get the dependencies downloaded with `go mod -sync` and ensure that we don’t have any junk in the `go.mod` file:
+Now that we have our module file, it is time to get the dependencies cleaned up and downloaded locally:
 ```
+$ go mod tidy
+go: finding github.com/conjurinc/secretless/internal/app/secretless/providers latest
+…

-$ go mod -sync
+$ go mod download
 go: finding golang.org/x/text v0.0.0-20171227012246-e19ae1496984
 …
 go: downloading golang.org/x/text v0.0.0-20171227012246-e19ae1496984
 ```

-This stage will create `go.sum`, which will contain verification hashes of modules that you synced.
-It will also remove unused imports from `go.mod`, so make sure to commit these two files again or amend the previous commit.
+This stage will create `go.sum`, which will contain verification hashes of modules that you synced. `go.mod` and `go.sum` files are likely to change, so make sure to commit these two files again or amend the previous commit.

 ### Step #4 - Run Your Code!